 - One girl in particular has been able to do it on an adult although she is not yet ready to work with another child.
 She has also started to try and ‘tell’ the story with the lead adult.

-Story Massage combines the benefits of positive, respectful touch with the creativity and engagement of storytelling.
-Ten simple massage strokes form the basis of the Story Massage programme.
+The Story Massage Programme of ten simple strokes combines the benefits of positive, respectful touch with the creativity and engagement of storytelling.
 These strokes have a child friendly name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it accessible for all.
 It is a fully inclusive activity, no clothing is removed and no oil is used.
 Stories can be taken from our Story Massage book, adapted from favourite stories or songs. or you can even create your own stories like Story Massage in Green Class!